-Flood Modeller provides a fully integrated 1D and 2D modelling solution which is suitable for a wide range of engineering and environmental applications.
-Its intuitive GIS-like interface provides a wide-range of model building tools, as well as pre and post-processing operations.
+Flood Modeller can be applied to a wide range of engineering and environmental flood modelling applications.
+Its intuitive GIS interface provides a wide-range of model building tools, as well as pre and post-processing operations.

 Extensive colour ramp options for extent, depth, water level and velocity data (including time series data) make it easy to understand your results and how they evolve over time.

-Flood Modeller provides three advanced 2D numerical solvers which are used to calculate water depth and ‘depth averaged’ velocity on a grid or mesh.
-LiDAR is used to provide high-resolution datasets, which can create Digital Surface Models (DSMs) and Digital Terrain Models (DTMs).
+Flood Modeller provides four advanced 2D numerical solvers which are used to calculate water depth and ‘depth averaged’ velocity on a grid.

-The robust 2D ADI solver can be applied to fluvial, overland, estuarine and coastal modelling problems where the flow is not rapidly changing.
+The 2D ADI solver is a robust solution which can be applied to fluvial, overland, estuarine and coastal modelling applications where the flow is not rapidly changing.
 It is used globally for surface water modelling, local and catchment scale assessments, flood mapping, embankment and asset failure and other flood risk management studies.

 The 2D TVD solver provides accurate representation of 2D ‘shocks’ (rapid changes in water surface profile) and is also capable of modelling subcritical flow.
 It is regularly used for modelling dam breach, levee/embankment failure, very steep catchments, or flow down spillways as it generates more stable and smoother solutions as it’s particularly suited to modelling steep changes in velocity and water level.